 1. Superior survivability

-A networked system provides superior survivability compared to a single control panel.
-Panels can function as a stand-alone system but also communicate intelligently with other panels, so no one component can take out the entire system – making them more resilient.
+A networked system (distributed intelligence) provides superior survivability compared to a single control panel.
+System control panels can function in a stand-alone mode but also communicate intelligently with other panels, so no one component can take out the entire system – making them more resilient.
+The degree of performance and survivability is directly dependent upon both the design of the control panel itself, as well as the interconnect wiring classification (between control panels, detection devices, notification, etc. – see NFPA72-2016, chapter 12.).

 2. Reductions in central monitoring costs